csmende/nug-k8s-event/README.md

 Step 3)

 Go to https://cloud.netapp.com & sign in.
 Click on NetApp Kubernetes Service Start Free Trial.

 Click on + Add Cluster.
 Choose your cloud & follow authentication instructions.
 GCP & AWS are easiest.

+Once the cluster is up and running, go to Solutions and + Add Solution.

 Install HAproxy (load balancer)